qintarra/C-Sharp/Tasks/LINQ_task/README.md

 sorted in ascending order of the number of schools, and for matching values, in ascending order of the year number.

+### Task 12
+A sequence of data about applicants _nameList_ of type _Entrant_ and a sequence of integers _yearList_ representing years are given.
+Each element of the nameList sequence includes the fields _School number_, _Year of entering_, _Last name_.
+Get data (a list of _YearSchoolStat_ values) about the number of different schools that applicants graduated from, for each year from the _yearList_. _YearSchoolStat_ includes _Year of entering_, _Number of Schools_ fields.
+If in the given year of admission there are no applicants from the listed schools, indicate zero in the field _Number of schools_.
+The _YearSchoolStat_ list must be sorted in ascending order by the number of schools, and for matching values, in ascending order by the year number.

 ## An example of solving a LINQ task

 **Task**